 - Encourages hearing accessibility in public places

 The blog will let you know about some of the activities – as they happen, rather than waiting for the semi-annual newsletter.
 It will also let you know about upcoming events.
-And it gives readers a chance to let the Chapter know about their challenges, successes, tips, and activities regarding hearing loss and our ability to lead active and happy lives.
+And it gives readers a chance to know more about the challenges, successes, tips, and activities regarding hearing loss faced by us and our ability to lead active and happy lives.

 © Daria Valkenburg